floragunncom/search-guard-docs/overview.md

 Search Guard supports **OpenSSL** and works with **Kibana** and **logstash**.
 The complete source code (including the code for the enterprise features) is available, so you can inspect it and perform security audits if necessary.

-## Comparison to X-Pack Security / Shield
+## Disclaimer

-Search Guard is an independent implementation of a security access layer for Elasticsearch, and is completely independent from Elasticsearch own security offering – X-Pack Security, formerly known as Shield.
+Search Guard is an independent implementation of a security access layer for Elasticsearch, and is completely independent from Elasticsearch own security offerings.

 Elasticsearch, Kibana, Logstash, and Beats are trademarks of Elasticsearch BV, registered in the U.S. and in other countries.

 floragunn GmbH is not affiliated with Elasticsearch BV.

-Search Guard offers similar authentication / authorization features as X-Pack Security, and adds:

-* OpenSSL support
-* HTTP Proxy Authentication
-* JWT authentication
-* Source code availability

 ## License model